ehwest/mdn_qms/source/Quality_Manual/README.md

 Device History Record (DHR)|A compilation of records containing the production history of a finished device.
 Device Master Record (DMR)|A compilation of records containing the procedures and specifications for a finished device.
 Management with Executive Responsibility|Those senior employees who have the authority to establish or make changes to the organization’s quality policy and quality system.
+Minimum Viable Product (MVP)|A product version that may be developed and delivered to customers having the least overall cost (and time-to-market) that also acceptably/minimally meets all of the most important customer requirements.
 Preventive Action|A process improvement methodology aimed at identifying and eliminating potential causes of nonconformities before they occur.
 Process|A set of interrelated resources and activities that transform inputs into outputs.
 Process Leader|Person with primary process responsibility to document and maintain its procedures, work instructions, and forms; to control records; and to train process users.
 Selected by management based upon primary job responsibilities.